x-me-ai/docs/api-phototalking.md

 # **API Documentation**

-This API document is for the photo-talking interface.
+This API document is for the photo talking interface.
 Upload text, photo cloud address, speaker and key to get the API interface for synthesizing videos.

 ## **POST Service Request**